-New CDH affiliated member: Fabian Ferrari The Centre for Digital Humanities (CDH) team is proud to welcome dr. Fabian Ferrari as an affiliated member.
-He is an Assistant Professor in Cultural AI at the Faculty of Humanities at Utrecht University (UU), and a member of the UU focus area Governing the Digital Society.
-His postdoctoral research on AI governance (2022-2024) was […] Read more
+New CDH affiliated member: Annette Markham The Centre for Digital Humanities (CDH) team is proud to welcome dr. Annette Markham as an affiliated member.
+She is Chair Professor of Media Literacies and Public Engagement at the Department of Media & Culture Studies at Utrecht University (UU), Principal Investigator (PI) of the Futures + Literacies + Methods Lab, member of the strategic theme Dynamics […] Read more

 Iris Muis (Data School) in the Top 100 Brilliant Women in AI Ethics 2025 The Centre for Digital Humanities is proud to announce that Iris Muis, Team Lead at Data School, has been named in the list of 100 Brilliant Women in AI Ethics 2025.
 This list has been released by the Women in AI Ethics Group based in New York.
 The Women in AI Ethics is a volunteer-led, […] Read more